korzio/jvu/README.md

 - **one argument** - partial execution,
 - **two arguments** - returns a value.

-It caches all generated validation functions, so for one environment it will generate 1 function for 1 path.

 ```
 var testCommon = jvu('#/common');
 [commonObj].map(testCommon) // => [true]